gersonmoraes/dryunit/README.md

 When processing the extension, the following happens:

-- Dryunit checks if it's running from a `"*build `/" directory, and exits otherwise. *This matters because when interacting with Merlin in your editor, you don't benefit from the generation of metadata*.
+- Dryunit checks if it's running from a `*build/*` directory, and exits otherwise. *This matters because when interacting with Merlin in your editor, you don't benefit from the generation of metadata*.

-- List all ocaml files in the same dir, including the current file. *Each file will generate a corresponding test suite*.
+- Look the directory where the extension was declared and find all `*.ml` files.
+Each one will represent a corresponding testsuite.

 - Extract a structured representation of each file, using OCaml parser.
 This is fast, but produce boilerplate files.